ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 - Contact email addresses for receiving the download link for the license file, updates and other non invoice related information
 - List of license groups and maximum members in the following format (see '[How license groups work](#how-license-groups-work)' for details):
   - DNS domain name of the on-prem Active Directory domain (not the email domain) the license group is in.
-    - Use 'EntraID' or 'AzureAD' if the group only exists in Entra ID/Azure AD and is not synced with your on-prem Active Directory.
-Only one pure Entra ID/Azure AD group is supported, and it must be the group with the highest priority (first list entry).
+    - Use 'EntraID' if the group only exists in Entra ID and is not synced with your on-prem Active Directory.
+Only one pure Entra ID group is supported, and it must be the group with the highest priority (first list entry).
   - Security identifier (SID) of the group, as string in the "S-[...]" format.
 Only the SID is supported, other attributes such as GUID, Display Name, or SamAccountName are not supported.
   - If multiple license groups are defined, designate one of these groups as default or fallback group.
 For details, see '[How license groups work](#how-license-groups-work)'.